Travelrific® Travel Journal

 By Linda Tancs

 Nelson’s Dockyard is the only Georgian dockyard in the world and is the largest tourist attraction on Antigua.
 In its midst is The Inn at English Harbour, a relaxing location from which competitors in today’s Royal Ocean Racing Club’s Caribbean 600 have been gearing up for the fourth annual yacht race around 11 Caribbean islands.
 The RORC Caribbean 600 features over 500 hundred competitors from at least 24 different nations taking part in this high-speed yacht race.
-The list of nations represented includes Australia, Austria, Canada, Cayman Islands, Croatia, France, Germany, Great Britain, Holland, Ireland, Italy, Japan, Malta, New Zealand, Norway, Russia, South Africa, Spain, Sweden and the U.S. The largest yacht competing this year is Hetairos, the world’s largest carbon composite sailing yacht and the favorite to win.
+The list of nations represented includes Australia, Austria, Canada, Cayman Islands, Croatia, France, Germany, Great Britain, Holland, Ireland, Italy, Japan, Malta, New Zealand, Norway, Russia, South Africa, Spain, Sweden and the United States.
+The largest yacht competing this year is Hetairos, the world’s largest carbon composite sailing yacht and the favorite to win.

 Skating Race in Norway